arpitbbhayani/articles/blogs/fsm.md

         else:
             break
 ```

+Again the coroutine through which state is implemented looks so similar to the transition function of the state.
+This makes wirting and building FSM so intuitive.
+The entire implementation of this FSM can be found at [arpitbbhayani/fsm/sql-query-validator](https://github.com/arpitbbhayani/fsm/blob/master/sql-query-validator.ipynb)

 # Conclusion
 Even though this may not be the most efficinet way to implement and build FSM but it is most intuitive way indeed.
 The edges and state transitions translate well into `if` and `elif`, each state is modelled as an independant co-routines and we still do things in a sequential manner.
 It feels parallel but it is infact sequential.